 Menstrual pain may make it hard to sleep, or wake you up during the night.
-But if you take a pain killer or just don’t experience menstrual pain (lucky you!), then you may find you are sleeping a bit better.
+But if you have an effective pain relief or just don’t experience menstrual pain (lucky you!), then you may find you are sleeping a bit better.

 (Day 7 to day 14/day of ovulation in a 28 day cycle)

 You may be finding that you have more energy as estrogen rises higher, but that high energy can make it harder to fall asleep!
 Once you do sleep however, it’s likely to be sound sleep, thanks to higher serotonin levels (caused by the rising estrogen).

 (Ovulation to a week before your period, Day 14 to Day 21 in a 28 day cycle)